 MEDIC transported the victim to Atrium Health Carolina's Medical Center, where he later died from his injuries.

-Authorities released photos and video of the suspect Monday night.
+After the shooting, authorities released photos and video of the suspect inside the store.

 (Photo and video: CMPD)

 Channel 9's Gina Esposito spoke with the owner of the Shell Gas Station, who said he is heartbroken by the act of violence at his store.
 He said Doumbia has been working for him since 2002 and leaves behind a wife and son.

 "This hardship.
 This hurt that's in me is just driving me more and more like people won't outwork me anymore," he said.

 Matthew Williams said Doumbia was the one who got him the job a few years ago.

 "He would wake up every night to be here on time, to come to work seven days for years," said Williams who thinks of Doumbia as a mentor in life.